-We hope that you show great leadership at school today.
+We hope that you have a resilient day today!
 Remember to think kind thoughts, use kind words, and do kind things.
 We Love You.

 When he was 16 he and he father travelled from England to the gold mines of California.
 They did not succeed at gold mining and his father returned to England, but Andrew stayed and worked as a miner, surveyor, and blacksmith.

 Andrew Smith Hallidie also built many bridges in California.